Scottish Highly Protected Marine Areas consultation

 Online sessions are running during this consultation for queries relating to the draft Policy Framework and Site Selection Guidelines.

-website; section 'Get involved and keep updated.’
+For more information, please visit our website; section 'Get involved and keep updated.’